Letter Zyu: Other meanings

 The large variety of meanings taken on by the expression was due to a shift in semantic emphasis from the second word, "zyu," to the first word, "letter."
 Zelenin characterized this as the "actualization of the first, nominative, element of the combination."
 By a transfer of meaning, "the letter zyu" began to denote illegible handwriting, a mysterious character, or just scribbles.

 In the Great dictionary of Russian proverbs of Mokienko and Nikitina, there is an alternative meaning of the expression: there, the letter zyu is described as school jargon, a playful nickname for a math teacher.
 A related, new slang phrase is also found there: the "clumsy zyu," which denotes a strangely dressed man.

 There is a popular computer program Bukva zyu ("Letter Zu"), intended for the transliteration of English letters and their combinations in Russian letters.

 Zyuganov and letter zyu

-The first syllable of the surname of G.A.
-Zyuganov is actively used as a source for his nicknames.
+The first syllable of the surname of Gennady Zyuganov is actively used as a source for his nicknames.
 In 1999, Dmitry Bykov published an article on the political career of G.A.
-Zyuganov, entitled "The letter zyu".
+Zyuganov, entitled "The Letter Zyu".
 In this article, he writes about Zyuganov as a loser politician, in particular noting that his name associates with the "zyu", a radiculitis pose".
 On Zyuganov's 65th birthday, trade unionists presented him with, among other things, a depiction of "the 34th letter of the Russian alphabet – the letter Zyu" (see illustration).
 Zyuganov said on this occasion: "The alphabet shall be kept intact, and this letter will be used only on holidays."